TestInABox/stackInABox/README.rst

 You can use any of them, and you must pull them in via your own test requirements.

+.. note:: HTTPretty has some version and Python limitations.
+Version 0.8.6 works fine; however, version 0.9.x which supports
+    Python3 seems to have a breaking change that is causing problems.
+Only 0.8.6 is supported by StackInABox under Python2 for the time being.
+That is not to say you may not get it to work; just that the StackInABox Unit Tests cannot verify it will work.
+PRs are welcome to help resolve this.

 -----------
 Error Codes
 -----------